 Of course, this is Disney we're talking about; the studio's track record with movies in the summer (even if it's more on the commercial side than the critical) is typically great.
 Plus, the original Lion King movie remains one of Disney's most popular animated releases, so you can be sure that audiences will come out in droves to see this new adaptation.
-So, the July release date probably won't affect The Lion King's performance negatively, although that may change if another studio schedules its own highly-anticipated blockbuster for that same opening weekend.
+So, the July release date probably won't affect The Lion King's performance negatively, and it doesn't seem that this will change, since no other studio has scheduled its own highly-anticipated blockbuster for that same opening weekend.

-What Is The Lion King's Rating
+What Is The Lion King's Rating?

-It will be a while until we learn what The Lion King's official MPAA rating will be, but looking at the studio's other live action remakes and the target audience, one can logically surmise that it will end up being a PG feature.
+It took a while for us to learn what The Lion King's official MPAA rating would be, but looking at the studio's other live action remakes and the target audience, we were able to logically surmise that it would end up being a PG feature.
 Look at 2016's The Jungle Book.
 That was rated PG for "some sequences of scary action and peril."
-While The Lion King doesn't have a human as its central character like The Jungle Book did, the animal-centric action from the latter is a good indicator that the former will earn a similar rating.
+While The Lion King doesn't have a human as its central character like The Jungle Book did, the animal-centric action from the latter was a good indicator that the former would earn a similar rating.